haoxiang-xu/surface-editor/MAIN/development.md

 ### PARAMETERs:

-- `stack_component_unique_tag` (TYPE: String, MAX LENGTH: 64) <span style="opacity: 0.64"> (Since your component may need to interact with other components, to differentiate them, and to receive and send command between component, you need this variable. `stack_component_unique_tag` will be assigned when this component be created and destoried after the component distoried, and once it created, it will be always the same.) </span>
+- `stack_component_unique_tag` => `id` (TYPE: String, MAX LENGTH: 64) <span style="opacity: 0.64"> (Since your component may need to interact with other components, to differentiate them, and to receive and send command between component, you need this variable. `stack_component_unique_tag` will be assigned when this component be created and destoried after the component distoried, and once it created, it will be always the same.) </span>

 - `mode` (TYPE: String) <span style="opacity: 0.64"> (Basically you can check the value that is stored inside this `mode` variable, and base on the value to render the content inside this Stack Div) </span>